Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 On larger systems, it is recommended to run as separate actions one after each other as the output will be shorter.

 > **IMPORTANT:** The Cray `nodeBMC` device needs to be updated before the `nodeBIOS` because the `nodeBMC` adds a new Redfish field \(`softwareId`\) that the `NodeX.BIOS` update will require.
-See [Update Liquid-Cooled Node Firmware](#liquid-cooled-nodes-update-procedures) for more information.
+See [Update liquid-cooled node firmware](#liquid-cooled-nodes-update-procedures) for more information.
 > **IMPORTANT:** The nodes themselves must be powered **off** in order to update the BIOS on the nodes.
 The BMC will still have power and will perform the update.
 If nodes are not off when the update command is issued, it will report as a failed update.